 In an increasingly data-driven world, data science is a new type of literacy.
 It combines tools and techniques for acquiring information and preparing it for analysis that can help you uncover cause and effect, predict outcomes, and to communicate insights to different audiences.
+These skills and insights are beneficial and potentially transformative for the communities from which these students come.
 The field requires people with creativity, curiosity, training in scientific methods, and journalism/storytelling, in addition to math and statistics.

 With the right skills, you can take the lead in projects that benefit your employer— and/or your own resume.
 If you are pursuing a degree in liberal arts, business, finance, science, health sciences, or education, data science skills will give you an edge over other candidates competing in today’s challenging job market.